Tusk is dedicated to protecting wildlife, alleviating poverty and promoting education across Africa.

 In recent years Tusk has sponsored the construction or refurbishment of rural primary and secondary schools specifically catering for children living in areas rich in biodiversity and neighbouring existing Tusk conservation programmes

-The conservation of African wildlife is Tusk’s primary objective with substantial funding being applied towards the protection of many threatened species such as elephant, rhino, cheetah, chimpanzee, gorilla, African wild dog and marine species like turtles.
+The conservation of African wildlife is Tusk’s primary objective, with substantial funding being applied towards the protection of many threatened species such as elephant, rhino, cheetah, chimpanzee, gorilla, African wild dog and marine species like turtles.

-On average 40% of Tusk’s grant funding is directed to projects whose aim is the protection of wildlife.
 In keeping with Tusk’s philosophy, these projects take an integrated approach to conservation within communities, combining the protection of wildlife with the sustainable management of natural resources.

 A friend of mine and a trustee of the WWF picked up on my husband’s specific interest in Kenya…Paul grew up there.
 He put us in touch with Charlie Mayhew, founder and Chief Executive of Tusk and to be honest, once you’ve met Charlie that’s it really!